 Students applying for admission to the Master of Arts in Gerontology or the Master of Aging Services Management program must have a bachelor’s degree from an accredited college or university.
 In selecting applicants for admission, the Leonard Davis School of Gerontology considers both academic potential (as reflected in undergraduate study and scores on the Graduate Record Examinations) and professional potential (as reflected in experience, references and career goals).

 The school requests information from applicants to supplement that information supplied by the USC Application for Graduate Admission.
 Such supplemental information usually includes a statement of interest in gerontology and letters of reference.
 Interviews may be required.

 For full admission students must:

 For students with a cumulative GPA below 3.0, conditional admission may be granted:

 To apply for admission to either the Master of Arts in Gerontology or Aging Services Management online programs, students must gather and submit the following materials:

-Generally USC accepts up to 4 units—students should provide transcript, course content/syllabus, textbooks/software used to help with credit evaluation.
-Transfer credit evaluation occurs after student has been admitted so there is no way to predict acceptance when advising the student.
+Generally, USC accepts up to 4 units—students should provide transcripts, course content/syllabus, textbooks/software used to help with credit evaluation.
+Transfer credit evaluation occurs after the student has been admitted so there is no way to predict acceptance when advising the student.